 Explore natural remedies & homeopathy: For folks who prefer to use all-natural treatments for their four-legged friend, there are many different options available – from essential oil blends that invoke a sense of calm and stress relief (either as a room fragrance or ingested orally) to homeopathic remedies and nutritional supplements available online, there are a number of natural anti-anxiety products available for dogs.
 Pheromone therapy is another technique that has been shown to be a useful treatment for nervous pups, while other pet owners have found success using earmuffs designed especially for dogs who dislike loud noises.
-As in any form of treatment, always consult a vet before administering any product to pets.
+As in any form of treatment, always consult a vet before administering any CBD for dogs or other pets.

 Consider behavior modification techniques: Although this technique may require a higher level of skill and professional expertise (most experts recommend consulting a certified dog trainer or animal behaviorist), the effects of systematic desensitization have been observed as an effective treatment method for dogs who suffer from extreme thunder phobias.
 A form of behavior modification, systematic desensitization involves exposing a dog to a frightening stimulus in small amounts – and then reinforcing this negative experience by pairing it with a positive experience, such as a delicious treat or a favorite toy/activity.
 Because this is merely a summary of this rather complex training technique, it’s important to consult a behavioral training specialist before attempting yourself.
 An expert will help guide pet parents when it comes to recognizing a dog’s body language, modifying the techniques so it is tailored to the dog’s specific behaviors and disposition, and other key elements required to carry out this advanced form of canine training.